 - 1. An inception meeting (physical/ online) with the consultant with the Partner/JUH team to familiarize the parties with each other before the signing of the contract. - 2.
 Tools development and submission of inception report.
 The consultant shall prepare the necessary and submit them to the Partner/JUH /partner for review. - 3.
-Secondary data collection of relevant data through physical or online reviewing of the respective resources by the consultant.

-- 4. Primary data collection by the evaluation team through physical field visit and coordination of the enumerators. - 5.
-Analysis of data and report writing by the consultant by the end of March 2023. - 6.
-Submission of the draft report to JUH/ partner by the consultant for reviews by end of March 2023. - 7.
-PowerPoint presentation highlighting key points from the Endline survey - 8.
-Final report submission to JUH/partner by the consultant by March 2023.
+Secondary data collection of relevant data through physical or online reviewing of the respective resources by the consultant. - 4.
+Primary data collection by the evaluation team through physical field visit and coordination of the enumerators. - 5.
+Analysis of data and report writing by the consultant. - 6.
+Submission of the draft report to JUH/ partner by the consultant. - 7.
+PowerPoint presentation highlighting key points from the Endline survey presentation to be part of the final documents submitted to the Partner and JUH - 8.
+Final report submission to JUH/partner by the consultant.